 If you are feeling tired and need a break, you can directly skip to next break or microbreak.
 The option is available in the system tray and can be used easily to skip to the next break.
 There is another option to reset the counter which will reset all the breaks as well.
 This option might help you if you left your PC unattended for some time and are starting again.

 Under the Settings, you can control the duration of breaks/micro-breaks and their frequency.
 I believe the default settings are pretty good and they worked very well for me.
-There is another setting available if you want to make breaks a little harder to skip.
+There is another setting available if you want to take breaks a little harder to skip.
 You can enable the ‘Don’t let me skip’ feature so that you strictly follow your break regime.

 One more interesting feature that might be included in future versions of Strechly is ‘Your Strechly’ dashboard.
-As of now, the dashboard is in ‘coming soon’ state, and we expect a nice dashboard that will have all the details about your breaks and useful stats about it.
+As of now, the dashboard is in ‘Coming soon’ state, and we expect a nice dashboard that will have all the details about your breaks and useful stats about it.

 Strechly is a pretty interesting and useful tool.
 It constantly reminds you to take effective breaks in between your work.
 You can utilize these breaks to stretch your body, relax your eyes, have some water or simply meditate.
 Now you can easily stay relaxed and focused on this wonderful tool.
-Strechly is cross-platform, open source and completely free to download.
+Strechly is cross-platform, open-source and completely free to download.
 Make sure you download the correct variant from GitHub.

 Click here to download Strechly.